Luan-Farias/devnotes_PHP/README.md

 To get all notes you can access `base_url/api/getall.php` by the GET method, and will get the id and the title of all notes in database.
 The response will be a error(empty if all works) and a result with all the id and title of all notes.

 To get a only note you can access `base_url/api/get.php` by the GET method, and will get all informations of the note in database.
 In the query params may have a id of the note that you want to get.
 The response will be a error(empty if all works) and a result with the informations of the note.

+To edit a note you can access `base_url/api/update.php` by the PUT method, and in the body of the method may have an id, a title and the body of the note, so will be updated in database the note with the id that comes from body of the request.
+The response will be a error(empty if all works) and a result with the informations of the note.